couchbase/cbft/DESIGN.md

 changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design isn't favored.

-## Adding more than one cbft nodes
+## Adding more than one cbft node

 Since IP addresses are now being rewritten and finalized, more couchbase nodes can now be added into the cluster with the cbft service type enabled.
 As each cbft process is started on the new nodes, it registers itself into the Cfg (metakv) system.
-Whenever the cbft node cluster topology information changes, the MGP will notice (since the MGP is subscribing to Cfg changes), and the MGP will re-plan any assignments of PIndexes to the newly added cbft nodes.
+Whenever the cbft node cluster topology information changes, the MCP will notice (since the MCP is subscribing to Cfg changes), and the MCP will re-plan any assignments of PIndexes to the newly added cbft nodes.
 The janitors running on the existing and new cbft nodes will see that the plan has changed and stop-&-start PIndexes as needed,